sneakers-the-rat/moseq2-viz/README.md

   version                         Print version number
 ```

+Run any command with the `--help` flag to display all available options and their descriptions.

 ## Documentation

 All documentation regarding moseq2-model can be found in the `Documentation.pdf` file in the root directory.